Criminal Speeding in Arizona – Frequently Asked Questions

 What Is Criminal Speeding In Arizona?

-In an nutshell, driving more than 20 mph over the posted limit in Arizona is criminal speeding.
+In an nutshell, driving more than 20 mph over the posted limit can lead to a criminal speeding ticket in Arizona.

 For some reason though, Arizona has 3 sections to its criminal speeding statute: